 Chokepoint for the maritime transit of oil – Popular Shipping Route

-Highly Fished Strait – Famous Shipping Spot
+Highly Fished Strait – Famous Fishing Spot

 Bridges of Bosphorus strait – Heavy Tourism

-The third, Yavuz Sultan Selim Bridge, was inaugurated in 2016.
-Located at the entrance from the Black Sea, the bridge has a length of 1408 meters (4619 ft).
+The third, Yavuz Sultan Selim Bridge, was inaugurated in August 2016.
+Located at the entrance to the Black Sea, the bridge has a length of 1408 meters (4619 ft).
 These bridges, built over deferent decades, create a vast network of roads and contribute significantly to the movement of goods in and out of Turkey.

 Tunnels of Bosphorus strait

-The Bosphorus strait has two tunnels are passing under it.
+The Bosphorus strait has two tunnels passing under it.
 One, called Marmaray, runs between the neighbourhoods of Uskudar and Yenikapi.
-Opened in October 2013, this commuter rail line tunnel has a length of 76.6 km (47.6 mi) between Europe and Asia.
+Opened in October 2013, this commuter rail line tunnel spans 76.6 km (47.6 mi) between Europe and Asia.

-The second tunnel is called as Eurasia Tunnel and runs between Kazlicesme and Goztepe neighbourhood in Asia and Europe respectively.
-Open in December 2016, the tunnel allows the entry of cars and minibuses.
+The second tunnel is called Eurasia Tunnel and runs between Kazlicesme and Goztepe neighbourhoods in Asia and Europe, respectively.
+Open in December 2016, the tunnel allows the entry of only motor vehicles, including cars and minibuses.

 Do you know any other important Bosphorus strait fact that can be added to this list?

-Let’s know in the comments below.
+Let us know in the comments below.

-Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
-Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
+Disclaimer: The author’s views expressed in this article do not necessarily reflect the views of Marine Insight.
+Data and charts, if used in the article, have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
-The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.
+The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.